aphrc-dswb/.github/profile/README.md

-# Hello👋, this is The Data Science Without Borders (DSWB) Project
+# Hello👋, this is The Data Science Without Borders (DSWB) Project's GitHub Organisation

-This is the Data Science Without Borders Project GitHub organisation.
+Here you will find different GitHub repositories with resources to support and manage projects under the DSWB Project.

+When creating new repositories, please ensure that your project repository is related to DSWB.

 Welcome!
 Now that you are here, here are a few things to note so you know you are on the right track.